YuaShizuki/gok/readme.md

 2. **`$gok run`**
-	gok run builds the executable and then runs it, any new changes made to the source would update the executable, hence restart it.
+	gok run builds the executable and then runs it, any new changes made to the source would update the executable, hence restarting it.

 3. **`$gok src`**
 	src converts .gok files to .go files, running `$go build` in this directory